 - Eastern Worm Snake – I don’t have much experience with snakes in a paludarium but I do think at some point I will consider a paludarium exclusively for one.
 If one would be considered for Edens.Bow, it would more than likely be something small like an eastern worm snake.
 Again, if I would add one it would more than likely be the only reptile in this paludarium.

-The Best Types Of Semiaquatic Animals
+The Best Types Of Semiaquatic Paludarium Animals

-- Yellow Bellied Slider – Turtles can pack a ton of personality!
+- Yellow-Bellied Slider – Turtles can pack a ton of personality!
 As babies, these guys will spend most of their time keeping to themselves.
 As they grow they will get more comfortable with tank mates and even steal food when they can.
 They love insects but become more of a vegetarian as they get older.
 These guys can be a bit destructive in the tank when it comes to pulling up plants.
 They will even dig holes in the substrate to find a comfy sleeping spot at night.

 - Water Dragons – I have considered adding these guys to the paludarium for a while.
-I think i won’t since the chameleon is already inhabiting the top for now.
-But I am very interested in these guys since they went require the open water part to be covered with net.
+I think I won’t since the chameleon is already inhabiting the top for now.
+But I am very interested in these guys since they went require the open water part to be covered with a net.

-- Skink Lizards – There are too many types of these guys to really name them.
+- Skink Lizards – There are too many types of these guys to name them.
 I think if I had to consider one it more than likely be the crocodile skink.
 These guys keep to themselves and are very cool to watch hunt for guppies at night.
-My biggest caution with these guys is making sure than can easily get in and out of the water.
+My biggest caution with these guys is making sure that they can easily get in and out of the water.

-- Iguana – The downside to these guys are they can get really big.. like potentially 7 feet big!
+- Iguana – The downside to these guys is they can get really big.. like potentially 7 feet big!
 But you could keep a baby in a paludarium for up to a year.
 These guys also come with individual personalities and can be a bit territorial.
 They eat on plants so if keeping a stunning plant scape is the priority, an iguana might not be best for you.

 - Mud-skippers – This will more than likely be the next addition to the Edens.Bow family.
-I think the bizarre flare of a land walking fish is such a cool feature to have in a paludarium.
+I think the bizarre flare of a land-walking fish is such a cool feature to have in a paludarium.
 I will tell you guys more as I gain experience with one!

-So with that being said, we have finally come to the final conclusion for BEHINDtheBUILD with Edens.Bow.
+So with that being said, we have finally come to the conclusion for BEHINDtheBUILD with Edens.Bow.
 I hope you found this series both insightful and inspiring!
 I’m looking forward to seeing all the potential ideas that spring out of this build.
 I hope you keep me informed as you progress!